programodev/programodev.github.io/python/finding-sum-of-digits-of-a-number.md

 ---
-title: "Finding the sum of digits of an input number"
+title: "Finding sum of digits of a number"
 ---
 Find the sum of digits of an input number<br>
 Method 1: Using **for** loop